alkampfergit/personal-blog/codewrecks/content/post/old/2008/12/randomizer-nunit-addin.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-As you can see Iâ€™m inheriting from NunitTestFixtureBuilder class from NUnit framework, and simply add the IAddin interface.
+As you can see I'm inheriting from NunitTestFixtureBuilder class from NUnit framework, and simply add the IAddin interface.
 The CanBuildFrom is the method that tells to nunit if we can handle a class, I simply search for a custom attribute.
 To customize the suite you can override the MakeSuite method returning a TestSuite Object.
 HEre is mine

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
 class RandomizerTestFixture : TestFixture